Leni Sinclair: White Panther Party

+Members of the rock band the MC5 in 1969, wearing White Panther Party buttons.
+Photo by Leni Sinclair.

 On November 1, 1968, the White Panther Party was formed by Leni Sinclair, John Sinclair, and Pun Plamondon.
 The organization pledged to support the Black Panther Party and had a ten-point platform that included "total assault on the culture", demanding the end of money, free food, free medical care, free access to information technology, the end of corporate rule, freeing all prisoners, freeing conscripted soldiers, and freedom from "phony leaders".
 She became its "Minister of Education."

 Later years

 The Sinclairs legally separated in 1977 and divorced in 1988.
 In the spring of 1979, they donated their papers to the Bentley Historical Library at the University of Michigan.
 John Sinclair would remarry and later die in 2024.
 Leni Sinclair continued doing photography and lived in New Orleans for several years before returning to Detroit in the 1990s.
 In 1998, a retrospective of her work was held at the Museum Boijmans Van Beuningen in Rotterdam.

 She has written two books, The Detroit Jazz Who's Who and Detroit Rocks!
 A Pictorial History of Motor City Rock and Roll 1965-1975.

 In January 2016, Sinclair was selected as the year's Kresge Eminent Artist, a $50,000 award given by the Kresge Foundation.

 Between Feb 5 2021 and May 2, 2021, MoCAD Museum of Contemporary Art Detroit exhibited the first museum show dedicated to Leni's photography and published a major monograph on Leni Sinclair's photographic work: Motor City Underground: Leni Sinclair Photographs 1963-1978, this 408 page photographic and biographical history was edited by Cary Loren and Lorraine Wild, and served as an exhibition catalog for her show at MoCAD.